dippindots/Object-Oriented-Language-Comparison/Comparison.md

     ```

 2. Null object references: What is the keyword for a null/nil/etc object reference?

+    ### Java
+    In object-oriented computer programming, a **Null Object** is an object with no referenced value or with defined neutral ("null") behavior.
+The Null Object design pattern describes the uses of such objects and their behavior (or lack thereof).

+      ```Java
+              public interface Animal {
+          void makeSound();
+          }

+          public class Dog implements Animal {
+          public void makeSound() {
+          System.out.println("woof!");
+          }
+        }

+          public class NullAnimal implements Animal {
+          public void makeSound() {
+          }
+        }
+      ```
+      In this example, myAnimal.makeSound(); will throw a NullPointerException.
+Therefore, additional code may be necessary to test for null objects.The null object pattern solves this problem by providing a special NullAnimal class which can be instantiated as an object of type Animal.
 3. Name of instance reference in instance method: What is the keyword for referring to an object instance in an instance method? (this/self/?)
 4. Name spaces: How are name spaces implemented and used?
 5. **Errors and exception handling: How are errors and/or exceptions handled/structured/implemented?**